ElegantNetworking/ElegantNetworkingRoot/README.md

 new ExamplePacket(1, ImmutableMap.of(new MyClass("test"), "lol")).sendToDimension(world);
 ```

+#### Known problems
+EN is compatible with incremental compilation not so good as we want.
+If you have some strange issue, try to rebuild project.

 ## How to setup workspace for contrubuting
 1. Create folder, i.e. `ElegantNetworking`
 2. `git clone https://github.com/ElegantNetworking/ElegantNetworkingRoot.git`